Cebu Provincial Museum

 The Cebu Provincial Museum is located in the former Cebu Provincial Detention and Rehabilitation Center (CPDRC), just a few blocks from Plaza Independencia.

 Landmark cultural museum

-As an important reflection of human history in the Philippines, the Cebu Museum is one of the more important destinations in Cebu City that visitors, and international history buffs, should not miss.
+As an important reflection of human history in the Philippines, the Cebu Museum (also known as Museo Sugbo) is one of the more important destinations in Cebu City that visitors, and international history buffs, should not miss.
 Sugbo is the native name of the city that was later adapted to Cebu, where visitors will come upon a beautiful colonial Spanish-style structure, flanked by two canons and placards.
 A short walk through the narrow archway leads to the first galleries.
 In these front galleries, visitors will find a collection of ancient artifacts—all of which have been excavated on Cebu or Mactan Island.
 The pottery and jewelry, which has international origins, reflect the importance of inter-waterway trade routes between the Philippines, Indonesia, Malaysia, and Mainland China.
-Museo Sugbo has a series of galleries for guests to explore, featuring historic relics and personal effects from the Spanish colonial era, the American colonial era, and modern Philippines history—from Governor Legazpi's handwritten correspondence to architectural plans for current day government buildings.
+Cebu Provincial Museum has a series of galleries for guests to explore, featuring historic relics and personal effects from the Spanish colonial era, the American colonial era, and modern Philippines history—from Governor Legazpi's handwritten correspondence to architectural plans for current day government buildings.
 Also, the stories of influential figures, events and more can be found throughout the galleries.
 Guests will discover that this former jail turned museum is an eclectic, informative historical diary of not only the island, but also the Filipino nation.

 More than a museum